sanitharao/twtsession/topics/test1.md

 Deepwave Digital ensures that changes to Company Name organizational systems are defined, documented, approved, and enforce physical and logical access restrictions. **\[insert the process by which Company Name ensures this.
 Example:**

-<ul><b>Company Name defines, documents, approves, and enforces logical access restrictions using Microsoft Active Directory (AD).
+**Company Name defines, documents, approves, and enforces logical access restrictions using Microsoft Active Directory (AD).
 Only Company Name IT Department personnel can initiate changes within the organizational information system environment to include access to organizational information systems, system components, software, and software libraries.
-Reference Company Name 3.1 Access Control (AC) Policy; Section 6.1, 3.1.1.</b></ul>
+Reference Company Name 3.1 Access Control (AC) Policy; Section 6.1, 3.1.1.**

-<ul><b>Physical access to areas containing Company Name assets including vital information systems and components, are restricted to only authorized Company Name Personnel.
-Reference Company Name 3.10 Physical and Environmental Protection (PE) Policy; Section: 6.1, 3.10.1.</b></ul>
+**Physical access to areas containing Company Name assets including vital information systems and components, are restricted to only authorized Company Name Personnel.
+Reference Company Name 3.10 Physical and Environmental Protection (PE) Policy; Section: 6.1, 3.10.1.**

-<ul><b>Company Name documents and approves all changes to organizational information systems or system components, prior to implementation.
-Reference “Configuration Change Control Log”.</b></ul>
+**Company Name documents and approves all changes to organizational information systems or system components, prior to implementation.
+Reference “Configuration Change Control Log”.**

-<ul><b>Access to PreVeil administrator assets, including vital information systems and components, are restricted to only authorized organization personnel.
+**Access to PreVeil administrator assets, including vital information systems and components, are restricted to only authorized organization personnel.
 PreVeil's Administrative Approval Groups support enforcement of policies associated with access to and management of the data in the PreVeil system.
-PreVeil logs all administrative actions in a tamperproof manner.</b></ul>
+PreVeil logs all administrative actions in a tamperproof manner.**

-<ul><b>Company Name ensures all utilized third parties (Name of 3rd party here) implement appropriate processes and access restrictions, regarding physical and/or logical changes to their information system environments.</b></ul>
+**Company Name ensures all utilized third parties (Name of 3rd party here) implement appropriate processes and access restrictions, regarding physical and/or logical changes to their information system environments.**

-<ul><b>Ensure the policy does the following:</b></ul>
+**Ensure the policy does the following:**

 **Defines, identifies, and documents qualified individuals authorized to make physical and logical changes to the organization’s hardware, software, software libraries, or firmware components.
 Control of configuration management activities may involve:**